Recreation Center & Library

 How much would memberships cost?

 A feasibility study determined the recreation center could have resident fees of approximately $65 per month for families, $35 per month for adults and $20 per month for children and seniors.
 Non-residents would be allowed to use the facility but would likely pay higher rates.
 However, the fees will not be determined until after the final design is complete.
 Once a fee schedule is determined, it will go to the City Council for approval.
 The library portion of the library and recreation center would not have membership fees.

 Why wouldn’t the facility be free to use?

 Bond proceeds would pay for the design and building of the facility, but annual operating costs such as utilities, staffing, maintenance and upgrades would need to be offset by fees from those who use the facility’s services.

 The proposed joint recreation center and library is planned to include an aquatics area with lap lanes, a therapeutic pool for lessons and free swim, a lazy river, water slides and a playground area with zero-depth entry.
 It is expected to have party rooms adjacent to the aquatics area for birthdays and other rental opportunities.

 Will the new facility include seniors?

 The center will be open to all ages, but current plans do not include a dedicated senior space or classrooms.
-The goal is to convert the existing MAC and Library into an exclusive senior/active adult center that will include the gym, fitness, classroom/gathering space and more.
-That facility is not being planned right now, but those discussions will begin once the new recreation center is approved and underway.
+The goal is to convert the existing MAC into an exclusive senior/active adult center that will include the gym, fitness, classroom/gathering space and more.
+That facility is not being planned right now, but those discussions will begin if the new recreation center is approved by voters.

 How much will the whole project cost?
 How much will it raise my taxes?